pgmac/pgmac.github.io/_posts/2019-02-25-the-source.markdown

 tags: [Coding, Source code]
 author: pgmac
 ---
-A little while I pennd a quick (and funny?) ditty about source code, loosely based on the theme song of the Mr Ed show.
+A little while I penned a quick (and funny?) ditty about source code, loosely based on the theme song of the Mr Ed show.

 The source is the source